California man killed from dropped boulder, $20G reward offered

 "This was an innocent family, driving home," Geletko said.
 "We need help from the public to find the person who committed this atrocious act and prevent this from happening to another family."

-The GoFundMe fundraising page set up for the family, which has raised more than $26,000 as of Thursday afternoon, said that Lopez "was a good person who loved his family."
+The GoFundMe, which has raised more than $26,000 as of Thursday afternoon, said that Lopez "was a good person who loved his family."

 Authorities ask that anyone with information contact the CHP's Altadena Area office at (626) 296-8100.